GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc/README.md

 A single peering can be configured for the VPC, so as to allow management of simple scenarios, and more complex configurations like hub and spoke by defining the peering configuration on the spoke VPCs.
 Care must be taken so as a single peering is created/changed/destroyed at a time, due to the specific behaviour of the peering API calls.

+If you only want to create the "local" side of the peering, use `peering_create_remote_end` to `false`.
+This is useful if you don't have permissions on the remote project/VPC to create peerings.

 ```hcl
 module "vpc-spoke-1" {
   source     = "../modules/net-vpc"